ewang2002-sandbox/Winstreak/README.md

 # Winstreak
 Winstreak is a program designed to ensure you, the player, can maintain a win-streak in Hypixel's Bedwars mini-game.

+It allows you to determine whether you should leave the Bedwars lobby or not, and tells you which teams are the most competitive (and should be taken out first).

 ## Purpose
 Often, players are put in a Bedwars lobby with a bunch of tryhards.
 A tryhard is essentially a player that puts all their effort into the game; in other words, the tryhard tries to end the game as fast as possible by destroying all the enemy beds and killing all players within a certain time.

 Yes, Bedwars is designed to be a competitive game.
 However, there is a fine line between your generic player and the tryhard.
-Whereas the tryhard tries to win the game as soon as possible, the generic player plays the game to relax.
+Whereas the tryhard tries to win the game as soon as possible, the generic player plays the game to relax and, most importantly, have fun.

 My friends and I have often dealt with tryhards.
 Speaking from experience, it is not fun being in a game with a tryhard -- or worse, a team of tryhards.
 Not only does a team of tryhards end a game in less than 5 minutes (an average game lasts around 15-20 minutes), but some tryhards are extremely toxic, which doesn't help at all.

 ## How Does This Program Work?
-Given a screenshot, the program will parse all the names found in the player list (the list that shows up when you press `[TAB]`).
-After the names are parsed, the following happens.
+Given a screenshot, the program will do the following.
-1. The program sends a request to a public Hypixel API, essentially asking the API for each player's (in the list) stats.
-2. The program will then use the data it receives from the API to determine if a lobby has any tryhards.
-3. If there is, the program will warn you.
-Use this opportunity to `/hub` and get into a new lobby.
+1. Determine what screenshot it will be working with: either an in-game screenshot or a lobby screenshot.
+2. Parses the screenshot for names.
+3. Grabs relevant data from a public API.
+4. Displays them in a way that is easy to understand.

+## Technologies Used
+- Java: So I can get some additional practice with the Java programming language.
+- Gradle: To learn more about what Gradle has to offer.

 ## What I Learned
 - I learned more about the binary system (0101010).